nethy/profile-generator/docs/configuration.md

 | Value range   | true, false |
 | Default value | false       |

-Shrinks the dynamic range of the tone curve, to simulate faded look.
+Brings up and softens the shadows of the photo to simulate faded look.

 ## Detials